MintPlayer/mintplayer-ng-bootstrap/README.md

       "src/styles.scss"
     ],

-Add the stylesheet in your `styles.scss`
+Or add the stylesheet in your `styles.scss`

     @import 'node_modules/@mintplayer/ng-bootstrap/_bootstrap.scss';